 SPOKANE, WA: The Spokane Workforce Council (SWC) funds and directs the WorkSource System in Spokane, including WorkSource Spokane, the Spokane Resource Center, the Next Generation Zone and the Talent Solutions Center, which collectively are known as the Spokane WorkSource Campus.
 Due to the social distancing measures necessary to slow the spread of the COVID-19 outbreak in our community, the SWC has closed the campus to customers.
 However, the SWC and campus staff have been working to maintain service delivery for those in need in our community.
 See below for information about how to access virtual services from each site on our campus.
 This notice will be updated periodically as changes occur.

 April 7 update: Click here to view the StrongerTogetherSpokane page, with links to resources for businesses and job seekers.

-March 23 update: we have compiled a list of available community resources, including meal sites, wifi hotspot locations, housing information, and more on our special COVID-19 web page.
+March 23 update: We have compiled a list of available community resources, including meal sites, wifi hotspot locations, housing information, and more on our special COVID-19 web page.
 Visit https://spokaneresourcecenter.org/covid-19 to find out more.

 Next Generation Zone: During mandatory school closure, our team is working to connect students to resources available through our area school districts, and our GED classroom is utilizing technology to make online classes available to our students.
 Updates are being posted on Facebook at https://www.facebook.com/NextGenZoneSpokane.

-April 14 update: online GED preparation classes are now live on Next Generation Zone’s virtual classroom.
+April 14 update: Online GED preparation classes are now live on Next Generation Zone’s virtual classroom.

 Talent Solutions: Many businesses are facing difficult decisions about temporary closures, furloughs, layoffs, and more.
 We have resources available to help businesses navigate, including the Shared Work program and other state programs.
 We also recognize that some sectors, including healthcare, grocery, and shipping, are short-staffed and looking to hire.
 If your business is hiring, we can connect you to qualified workers, fast.
 In either case, let our team help yours – reach out to us at (509) 532-3186 or visit https://worksourcespokane.com/covid-19/business-resources.